Al-Zawahri's path went from Cairo clinic to top of al-Qaida

 Yet he reshaped the organization from a centralized planner of terror attacks into the head of a franchise chain.
 He led the creation of a network of autonomous branches around the region, including in Iraq, Saudi Arabia, Yemen, North Africa, Somalia and Asia.

-Bin Laden was killed in a U.S. raid on his compound in May 2011 in Abbottabad, Pakistan.
-Less than two months later, al-Qaida proclaimed al-Zawahri its paramount leader.
+After Bin Laden was killed in a U.S. raid on his compound in Abbottabad, Pakistan, al-Qaida proclaimed al-Zawahri its paramount leader less than two months later.

-The jihad against America “does not halt with the death of a commander or leader,” he said three months after bin Laden’s death.
+The jihad against America “does not halt with the death of a commander or leader,” he said.
 “Chase America, which killed the leader of the mujahedeen and threw his body into the sea.”

 The 2011 Arab Spring uprisings around the Mideast threatened a major blow to al-Qaida, showing that jihad was not the only way to get rid of Arab autocrats.
 It was mainly pro-democracy liberals and leftists who led the uprising that toppled Egypt’s President Hosni Mubarak, the longtime goal al-Zawahri failed to achieve.